localytics/chef-sssd/GETTING_STARTED.md

 Amazon Simple AD
 ----------------

 The first step in implementing a solution was to decide on a backend LDAP-compatible directory.
 Initially, we considered using OpenLDAP server, but that plan was met with many hesitations.
 Particularly, we were worried about the amount of work required to expand on the existing OpenLDAP Chef cookbook to meet our needs.
 Also, we generally prefer to utilize "as a service" tools as often as possible, and this was no exception: maintaining production OpenLDAP infrastructure, including replication, high-availability, and backups, was a responsibility our development team was hopeful to avoid.
 Eventually, we decided to move forward With Amazon's [Directory Service](http://aws.amazon.com/directoryservice/).
-Although geared as a replacement for Microsoft's Active Directory and therefore targeted for Windows instances, a Simple DS instance is still LDAP (actually, Samba) under the hood.
+Although geared as a replacement for Microsoft's Active Directory and therefore targeted for Windows instances, a Simple AD instance is still LDAP (actually, Samba) under the hood.
 Fortunately, it met all of our requirements for a directory service and was an obvious best choice, albeit with a few limitations which we'll get into in a bit.

 SSSD
 ----